AU-Bio-Inspired-Research-Group/pipelines/README.md

 - `outputA`: Output folder A for saving results.
 - `outputB`: Output folder B for saving results.

+## Pipeline 3
+Command: `pipeline3`

+### Description
+This command applies a filter to images in two input folders and saves the results in two output folders.

+### Arguments
+- `filter`: Filter to apply to images.
+  - Choices: ["greyscale", "colour", "flip"]
+- `input_folderA`: Path to input folder A containing images.
+- `input_folderB`: Path to input folder B containing images.
+- `output_folderA`: Path to output folder A for saving filtered images.
+- `output_folderB`: Path to output folder B for saving filtered images.

 ## Resize Command
 Command: `resize`